Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 Management emphasised that Johnson & Johnson remains well-positioned for long-term growth, supported by its diversified product portfolio and sustained investment in innovation.

-Johnson & Johnson Q3 2024 earnings results
+Johnson & Johnson Q3 2024 financial results

-On 15 October 2024, Johnson & Johnson released its Q3 2024 results, showing that revenue once again exceeded the figure recorded in the same period of 2023.
+On 15 October 2024, Johnson & Johnson released its Q3 2024 results, showing that revenue once again exceeded the figure recorded in the same period in 2023.
 Below are the key figures compared with Q3 2023:

 • Revenue: 22.47 billion USD (+5.2%)